Senate Election Rules for the Faculty Electorate

 6. General Election Provisions

-6.1 All persons included in the faculty electorate shall vote and be eligible for election to the Senate, without distinction on the basis of rank or other criteria, including emeritus status.
+6.1 All persons included in the faculty electorate may vote and be eligible for election to the Senate, without distinction on the basis of rank or other criteria, including emeritus status.

 6.2 Current Membership in Unit No person may be a candidate for a seat in a unit if not a member at the time of the election.